 ♦ Gender Difference # 1 - Women Preserve, Men Run

 Women, on the other hand, are more likely to hide their feelings and try to make the relationship work no-matter-what.
 I find that there are two cultural reasons for this tendency.
 The first is that, as you know, divorced women tend to suffer more economically than divorced men.
 This is due in part to the fact that divorced women tend to assume more responsibility for daily childcare.
 It is also due to the fact that women tend to hold lower-paying job than their male peers.

 The second cultural reason, as you are aware, women tend to try to make a marriage work after an affair since American society delivers the message to women that it is the measure of their self worth to maintain ties to others.
 One study illustrated this by interviewing girls on how they felt about being mistreated by boys.
 Girls under eight freely expressed their anger.
 Girls over the age of twelve asked the same question generally responded "I don’t know".

 Clearly, this study revealed that as women get older, they stop trusting their intuitions when they have been wronged.
 Would the preceding information benefit a female client of yours?
-Perhaps you might consider playing this track in a session.
+Perhaps you might consider playing this section in a session.

 ♦ Gender Difference # 2 - Women get Depressed, Men get Angry